Big voting bill faces defeat as 2 Dems won’t stop filibuster

 “The president’s view is that the American people deserve to see where their leaders stand on protecting their fundamental rights,” said White House Press Secretary Jen Psaki.

-The Senate launched what could become a days-long debate, but the outcome is expected to be no different from past failed votes on the legislation.
+The Senate launched the days-long debate, but the outcome is expected to be no different from past failed votes on the legislation.
 Biden has been unable to persuade Sinema and Manchin to join other Democrats to change the rules to lower the 60-vote threshold.
 In fact, Sinema upstaged the president last week, reiterating her opposition to the rules changes just before Biden arrived on Capitol Hill to court senators’ votes.

-Senators have been working nonstop for weeks on rule changes that could win support from Sinema and Manchin.
-The two, both moderates, have expressed openness to discussing the ideas, but have not given their backing.

-Both Manchin and Sinema have argued that preserving the filibuster rules, requiring the 60-vote majority to pass most legislation, is important for fostering bipartisanship.
+Both senators have argued that preserving the filibuster rules is important for fostering bipartisanship.
 They also warn of what would happen if Republicans win back majority control, as is distinctly possible this election year.

-McConnell has argued the legislation is a federal overreach into state-run elections, and he harshly criticized Biden’s speech last week as “unpresidential.”
+McConnell has argued the broad package now before the Senate is a federal overreach into state-run elections, and he harshly criticized Biden’s speech last week as “unpresidential.”

-NAACP President and CEO Derrick Johnson wrote in an open letter to the Senate, “We cannot think of a time more defining to the American story than the chapter you are presently writing.”

-“What country will your children and grandchildren be left with, given the relentless assaults on American freedom and democracy?”

 Leading sports figures from Manchin’s home state of West Virginia also have weighed in.
 In a letter last week, University of Alabama football coach Nick Saban, NBA Hall of Famer Jerry West and others urged him to support the legislation.